yomar0498/yomar0498/README.md

 - 👋 Hi, I’m @yomar0498
 - 👀 I’m interested in ...
 Machine Learning and Computational Biology
 - 🌱 I’m currently learning ...
 Python
 - 💞️ I’m looking to collaborate on ...
-Anything related to my interests
+Projects related to Bioinformatics
 - 📫 How to reach me ... yomar0498@gmail.com

 <!---